mimiframework/Mimi.jl/doc/tutorial.md

 #Set parameters for the emissions component
 setparameter(my_model, :emissions, :sigma, [(1. - 0.05)^t *0.58 for t in 1:20])
-connectparameter(my_model, :emissions, :YGROSS, :grosseconomy)  #Note that connectparameter was used here.
+connectparameter(my_model, :emissions, :YGROSS, :grosseconomy, :YGROSS)  #Note that connectparameter was used here.

 run(my_model)